Search Results for

 Adding Language Resources

-In this chapter you will learn how to add languages resources such as custom abbreviations and variables to a translation memory.
-For more information on what language resources are, please see Configuring Translation Memories.
+This chapter explains how to add language resources, such as custom abbreviations and variables, to a translation memory.
+For background on language resources, see Configuring Translation Memories.

 Add a New Class